-In this paper, I decompose the amount of consumption risk into an immediate cash flow component and a valuation component, and find that the two components exhibit different cyclical behaviors.
-In particular, the conditional covariance between the immediate cash flow part of market returns (dividend growth) and consumption growth is procyclical and a consistent source of procyclicality in the return-consumption covariance.
+In the empirical part of the paper, I use a dynamic conditional correlation framework to identify the cyclicalipirical finding is surprising because it makes the countercyclical equity premium harder to explain.
+In fact, most well-accepted consumption-based theories imply a countercyclical amount of consumption risk (e.g., Campbell and covariance between the immediate cash flow part of market returns (dividend growth) and consumption growth is procyclical and a consistent source of procyclicality in the return-consumption covariance.
 Moreover, I propose a parsimonious data generating process (DGP) for the joint dynamics of dividend growth and consumption growth featuring procyclical dividend-consumption comovement, and explore how realistic cash flow dynamics affect the performance of an external habit formation model.